Lena Cowen Orlin’s The Private Life of William Shakespeare wins the Roland Bainton Prize for Literature

-The NVS team at CoDHR has had the opportunity to present this new resource at some of the top conferences around the world, including the Renaissance Society of America in Dublin and the Shakespeare Association of America in Jacksonville this spring.
+The NVS team at CoDHR has had the opportunity to present the digital edition of the New Variorum Shakespeare at some of the top conferences around the world, including the Renaissance Society of America in Dublin and the Shakespeare Association of America in Jacksonville this spring.
 Additionally, Dr. Laura Mandell and Dr. Katayoun Torabi will host a workshop titled “Engaging Students and Empowering Research with the Digital NVS” at the Shakespeare Association of America Conference in 2023, which will feature teaching modules developed for a Shakespeare course that utilizes the NVS.
 These modules, which were created as part of the research needed by Dr. Anne Burdick (NVS Designer) and Dr. Bryan Tarpley (NVS Developer) to design and program the NVS, are also featured in a forthcoming book chapter that Drs.
 Mandell, Burdick, Tarpley, and Torabi authored, titled “Using Data and Design to Bring the New Variorum Shakespeare Online” in The Routledge Handbook of Shakespeare and Interface .

 The Digital NVS: Looking Ahead